Who can apply for the internship course?

 - If you need a cover letter confirming that you are a student at Malmö University and that the internship is a part of your education, please e-mail Maria Nilsson.
 Keep in mind that internships in countries or areas that the Department of Foreign Affairs (UD) advises against entering will not be accepted by Malmö University.

-Once you find an internship and are offered a place, please do the following:
+Once you have been offered a place of internship, please do the following:

 Send an e-mail to the Internship Coordinator (firstname.lastname@example.org) with the following information: